deepfence/ThreatStryker-docs/docs/docs/sensors/aws-fargate.md

   Then continue:

     - Search in the "Permissions policies" for "Task" > Select the following policy: `AmazonECSTaskExecutionRolePolicy`
+    - Again search in the "Permissions policies" for "Task" > Select the following policy: `CloudWatchLogsFullAccess`
     - Click "Next", name the role `deepfence-agent-role`, then "Create role"
     - Store the Role ARN.
 We will refer to it as `<AGENT_TASK_ROLE_ARN>`
     - Search for your newly created role